-In the past decade, dengue fever has been on the rise in India and many states in the country are drastically affected by it.
-It remains a continuous threat to the population and kills approximately 20,000 people every year.
-It is spread by the vector called Aedes mosquito, which breeds on still water in many cities that gets collected after the end of summer.
+You must have noticed that since the past few decades, the fever of dengue has been on the high-rise in India.
+Also, several other states in the country are drastically affected by it.
+Dengue fever is a continuous threat to the population which kills approximately twenty-thousand people every year.
+It breeds in still water in various cities that get collected at the end of summer.

-Abrupt onset of high fever which may be up to 105ºF
+- Abrupt onset of high fever which may be up to 105ºF

 These symptoms may disappear after a few days.
 These types of symptoms only occur at an early stage, but dengue could progress into a more severe form: Dengue Shock Syndrome and Dengue Hemorrhagic Fever.
 These are rare complications of dengue, but they are life-threatening.
-A person suffering from dengue hemorrhagic fevere may experience:
+A person suffering from dengue hemorrhagic fever may experience:

-This bleeding may lead to purple/ish bruises.
-If in some cases, symptoms of dengue fever resolve, signs of circulatory failure develop which can rapidly progress to severe shock, which could lead to death.
+- This bleeding may lead to purple/ish bruises.
+If in some cases, symptoms of dengue fever resolve, signs of circulatory failure develop which can rapidly progress to severe shock, which could lead to death

 The most severe type of dengue is dengue shock syndrome, symptoms of which include:

 - Severe bleeding from the nose, mouth, and skin